 For Incarcerated Defendants.
-The general procedure outlined above for taking guilty pleas by video conferencing shall apply when a defendant is incarcerated in the Cullman County Detention Facility at the time of his or her guilty plea.
-The Cullman County Detention Center shall utilize Zoom software at its on-site audio video room, which the court hereby designates as a temporary courtroom, so that pleas can be taken without the Defendant being transported to the courthouse.
+The general procedure outlined above for taking guilty pleas by video conferencing shall apply when a defendant is incarcerated in the Jackson County Jail at the time of his or her guilty plea.
+The Jackson County Jail shall utilize Zoom software at its onsite audio video room, which the court hereby designates as a temporary courtroom, so that pleas can be taken without the defendant being transported to the courthouse.
 Other video conferencing software may also be used at the discretion of the judge accepting the guilty plea.
-The attorney for the Defendant may appear with the defendant at the detention center or may appear from another location, provided that the defendant's right to communicate privately with his or her attorney is preserved.
-Each defendant entering a guilty plea shall be afforded an opportunity at any time during the plea to communicate privately with his or her attorney either in person or by use of a phone or video software that ensures confidentiality of the communication.
+The attorney for the defendant may appear with the defendant at the jail or may appear from another location, provided, however, that the defendant's right to communicate privately with his or her attorney is preserved.
+Each defendant entering a guilty plea shall be afforded an opportunity at any time during the plea to communicate privately with his or her attorney cither in person or by use of a phone or video software that ensures confidentiality of the communication.